 Photo: January 1999 article from the archives of Kosovar newspaper Koha Ditore, describing ethnic Albanians' use of Nike's "JUST DO IT" slogan to call for NATO intervention in the Kosovo War

-I have been published in International Peacekeeping and Small Wars & Insurgencies, and I have written for the policy community and public audiences with American Councils (on behalf of the US Department of State), the Geneva Centre for Security Sector Governance, and The Washington Post.
+My research is published in the American Journal of Political Science, International Studies Quarterly, and Small Wars & Insurgencies, and I have written for the policy community and public audiences with the US Department of State, the Geneva Centre for Security Sector Governance, and The Washington Post.
 My work has also been cited in Zëri i Amerikës (Voice of America - Albania).
-My research and training have been graciously supported by a host of institutes, centers, departments, and initiatives, including:

 I grew up on the Cuyuna Range, a former iron mining community in Northern Minnesota with a deep national history and strong international ties.
 I enjoy skiing, swimming, weightlifting, and baking in my free time, and I am endlessly in search of the best potato-based recipe.
 I am also an advocate for other first-generation, low-income students in higher education and academia, more broadly.
 If there's any way I can help, please, do reach out!